Rep. Steve Scalise questions Dem governors on decision to send coronavirus patients to nursing homes

 Rep. Steve Scalise, R-La., on Thursday said that he is sending oversight letters to a number of Democratic governors who sent coronavirus patients into nursing homes and asked Democrats to join him in getting to the bottom of the issue.

-"The decision of several governors to essentially mandate COVID positive patients go back to their nursing homes ended up being a death sentence," Scalise said in a briefing for the House Select Committee on the Coronavirus Crisis.
+"The decision of several governors to essentially mandate COVID positive patients go back to their nursing homes ended up being a death sentence," Scalise said in a briefing for the House Select Subcommittee on the Coronavirus Crisis.
 "New York has suffered 6,318 deaths in nursing homes.
 New Jersey, 6,327.
 Compare that to Florida -- a retirement state -- 1,454.
 On a per capita basis, nursing homes deaths in New York are 500 percent higher than Florida and New Jersey is 1,120 percent higher than Florida."

 NEARLY 26,000 NURSING HOME RESIDENTS HAVE DIED DURING CORONAVIRUS PANDEMIC: FEDERAL REPORT